sendaifun/create-solana-agent/README.md

 ### Q: Can I use this in production?
 A: Yes!
 The template is production-ready, but make sure to:
 - Use appropriate environment variables
+- Setup UI components based on your Frontend requirements
 - Set up proper error handling
 - Configure your Solana RPC endpoint